Crawford92/databall/README.md

 (2)	Performance vs Temperature

-(3)	Rushing and passing yards allowed per team per season, and analysis
+(3)	Rushing and Passing yards allowed per team per season

-(4)	Passer Rating by pressure status, home/away, target position
+(4)	Passer Rating by Defenders in Box/Defensive Personnel, by Home vs Away, by Position of Target